reifjulian/reifjulian.github.io/_pages/guide.md

 - Use forward slashes for pathnames (`$DROPBOX/project` not `$DROPBOX\project`).
 Backslashes are an escape character in Stata and can cause problems depending on what operating system you are running.
 Using forward slashes ensures cross-platform compatibility.

-- Rewrite your code frequently and make it readable.
-In addition to providing comments in the code, make your variable names meaningful (but short).
-Provide more detailed descriptions using the `label variable` command.
-Always include units in the label.

 - Never use hard-coded paths like **C:/Users/jreif/Dropbox/my-project**.
 All pathnames should reference a global variable defined either in your Stata profile or in your [master script](https://github.com/reifjulian/my-project/blob/master/analysis/run.do).
 Anyone should be able to run your entire analysis from their computer without having to edit any scripts, with the exception of defining a single global variable in **run.do**.

+- Avoid spaces and capital letters in file and folder names.
+Case sensitivity varies across different file systems, and spaces create nuisances when working from the command line or with weblinks.
+(Your files and folders may eventually be made available online!)

 - Include `set varabbrev off` in your Stata profile.
 This helps you avoid mistakes such as accidently [referencing the wrong variable](https://www.ifs.org.uk/docs/stata_gotchasJan2014.pdf).

 - When working with large datasets, use Mauricio Bravo's [gtools](https://github.com/mcaceresb/stata-gtools) and Sergio Correia's [reghdfe](http://scorreia.com/software/reghdfe/).

+- Rewrite your code frequently and make it readable.
+Provide helpful comments in the code and make your variable names meaningful (but short).
+Provide more detailed descriptions using the `label variable` command.
+Always include units in the label.

-- Sometimes an analysis will inexplicably produce different results each time it is run despite no changes to the code.
+- Sometimes an analysis may inexplicably produce different results despite no changes to the code.
 Here are two common reasons why this happens:
   1. One of your commands requires random numbers and you forgot to use `set seed #`
   1. You have a nonunique sort.
 Add `isid` checks to your code prior to sorting to ensure uniqueness.
 (Another option is to add the `stable` option to your sorts.)
 Nonunique sorts can be hard to spot: